 Families will be subject to a fee based on the family's ability to pay.
 This request will prompt a visit from JFS to your home to assess the need for service.

-To identify the number of your county JFS office, call: 886.886.3537.
-Choose Option #4, and then Option #2.
+To identify the number of your county JFS office, call: 866.886.3537.
+Choose Option #4, and then Option #2 or visit the Ohio Department of Job and Family Services County Agency Directory at https://jfs.ohio.gov/County/County/Directory.stm.